top of page

 Programs CONTACT

-Double checking girth fit is a solid safety skill!
+Double checking girth fit before you mount is a solid safety skill!

-"The girth has to be tight, so your saddle doesn't slide down, but not so tight that I can't breath."
+"The girth has to be tight, so your saddle doesn't slide down, but not so tight that my horse can't breath."

-Learning Assistants: LA's are onsite but riders at this level have advanced to LTR3 because they have demonstrated the skill sets to perform the skills without a LA.
+Leader Assistants: LA's are onsite but riders at this level have advanced to Level 7 because they have demonstrated the skill sets to perform the skills without a LA.

 Attire (Riding Equipment)